How to use a to-do list: Remembering Tasks Is Exhausting

 A more recent study, by professors Baumeister and Masicampo called “Consider It Done!
 Plan Making Can Eliminate the

 Cognitive Effects of Unfulfilled Goals”.
-Showing that tasks we haven’t completed can distract us, but by making a simple plan like a to-do list or checklist to get them done can free us from this anxiety it causes.
+Showing that tasks we haven’t completed can distract us, but making a simple plan like a to-do list or checklist to get them done can free us from this anxiety it causes.

 “Simply writing the tasks down will make you more effective.”

 Writing a to-do list will help “declutter your brain.”
 Seeing a clear plan of completed and uncompleted tasks helps you get more organised and stay mentally focused.
-Recording all your tasks in a to-do list, can help identify priority tasks so you can prioritise the most important tasks.
+Recording all your tasks in a to-do list can help identify priority tasks so you can prioritise the most important tasks.